 Staff recommends adopting a Film and Video Policy to regulate future film productions and promote the film industry in the City.
-Additionally, staff recommends adopting filming permit fees.
+As it relates to signs, staff recommends including explanatory language related to existing sign regulations in the Film and Video application.